rjsears/chia_plot_manager/auto_drive/readme.md

   </h2>
   </p>
   <p align="left"><font size="3">
 As the title implies, I designed this script to help with the adding of new hard drives to your Chia Harvester/NAS.
 This is a command line drive interactive python script.
 Please see the top fo the script for more information.
+Also remember that running `auto_drive.py` invokes `fdisk` and `mkfs`.
+Make sure the user that you are running the script as somone who has the ability to execute those commands. `sudo` should work in this situation.

   Hopefully, this will be useful for someone!